If we hear about an issue from several people, we may post about it here to get you up and running again ASAP while we work on the issue.

 - Restore the note from Notability’s trash.
 This should restore the note's subject and put all of the relevant notes in that subject.
 You should only have to do these steps once per subject.

 If your notes disappear when you enable iCloud syncing, there was most likely a small glitch.
-We believe we know why this happens, and we aim to release a fix soon.
-For now, these steps should restore your notes:
+These steps should restore your notes:

 - Turn Notability's iCloud syncing feature off.

 - Tap "Keep on my iPad" from the prompt that appears.

 - After your notes reappear, you can turn iCloud syncing back on.
 The second upload should proceed smoothly.